 - 1. Environmental Acceptance Report; - 2.
 Fire Acceptance Report; - 3.
 New National Standard Certificate of Power Battery: GB/T 31484-2015, GB/T 31485-2015 and GB/T 31486-2015; - 4.
-OHSAS 18001 Occupational Health and Safety Management System; - ISO14001 Environmental Management System; and - Occupational Health Report Occupational Health Report.
+OHSAS 18001 Occupational Health and Safety Management System; - 5.
+ISO14001 Environmental Management System; and - 6.
+Occupational Health Report Occupational Health Report.

 We have obtained all the above listed required reports and certificates.
 While we believe that we meet all of the conditions listed under the Requirements, there is no assurance that the certification will be granted to us by the MIIT.
 During the transition period in 2015 and the beginning of 2016, electric automobile manufacturers were able to obtain subsidies from the governments even though their power battery suppliers were not as qualified manufacturers under the Requirements.
-Subsequent to that period and prior to obtaining the certification from the MIIT, we have been cooperating with Shenzhen BAK, our former subsidiary, or other qualified companies under the Requirements, by selling our key materials to those battery manufacturers for them to manufacture, pack, test and use their own process produce and sell end products in compliance with the Requirements to electric automobile manufacturers.
+Subsequent to that period and prior to obtaining the certification from the MIIT, we have been cooperating with Shenzhen BAK, our former subsidiary, or other qualified companies under the Requirements, by selling our key materials to those battery manufacturers for them to manufacture, pack, test and use their own process produce and sell end products in compliance with Requirements to electric automobile manufacturers.
 From September 2016, the MIIT ceased to certify auto power battery manufacturers under the Requirements.
-Also it is reported that the compliance with Requirements will not be deemed as a precondition for qualified manufacturers of power batteries for use in electric vehicles.
-In the newly issued Notice of Revision to Financial Support Policies for the Promotion of New Energy Vehicles in 2016-2020, compliance with the Requirements was not listed as a precondition for qualified manufacturers of power batteries to be used in electric vehicles to obtain government subsidies.
+In the newly issued Notice of Revision to Financial Support Policies for the Promotion of New Energy Vehicles in 2016-2020, compliance with the Requirements was not listed as a precondition for qualified manufacturers to be used in electric vehicles to obtain government subsidies.

-Financial Performance Highlights for the Quarter Ended December 31, 2016
+Financial Performance Highlights for the Quarter Ended March 31, 2017

-The following are some financial highlights for the quarter ended December 31, 2016:
+The following are some financial highlights for the quarter ended March 31, 2017:

-- Net revenues: Net revenues decreased by \$2.0 million, or 36.4%, to \$3.5 million for the three months ended December 31, 2016, from \$5.5 million for the same period in 2015. - Gross loss: Gross loss was \$0.5 million, representing an increase of \$0.3 million, for the three months ended December 31, 2016, from gross loss of \$0.2 million for the same period in 2015. - Operating loss: Operating loss was \$2.2 million for the three months ended December 31, 2016, reflecting an increase of \$0.1 million from an operating loss of \$2.1 million for the same period in 2015. - Net loss: Net loss was \$2.2 million for the three months ended December 31, 2016, representing an increase of \$0.1 million from net loss of \$2.1 million for the same period in 2015. - Fully diluted loss per share: Fully diluted loss per share was \$0.11 for the three months ended December 31, 2016, as compared to fully diluted loss per share of \$0.12 for the same period in 2015.
+- Net revenues: Net revenues increased by \$0.5 million, or 16.2%, to \$3.7 million for the three months ended March 31, 2017, from \$3.2 million for the same period in 2016. - Gross loss: Gross loss was \$0.4 million, representing an increase of \$0.3 million, for the three months ended March 31, 2017, from gross loss of \$0.1 million for the same period in 2016. - Operating loss: Operating loss was \$2.1 million for the three months ended March 31, 2017, reflecting an increase of \$0.2 million from an operating loss of \$1.9 million for the same period in 2016. - Net loss: Net loss was \$2.1 million for the three months ended March 31, 2017, representing an increase of \$0.2 million from net loss of \$1.9 million for the same period in 2016. - Fully diluted loss per share: Fully diluted loss per share was \$0.10 for the three months ended March 31, 2017, as compared to fully diluted loss per share of \$0.11 for the same period in 2016.